Rajapaksa swears in 4 Cabinet members amid Sri Lanka crisis

 His resignation automatically dissolved the Cabinet, leaving an administrative vacuum.

-In a move bring back stability, president Rajapaksa reappointed Wickremesinghe on Thursday and swore in four cabinet ministers Saturday until a full cabinet is appointed.
+In an effort to bring back stability, the president reappointed Wickremesinghe on Thursday and swore in four Cabinet ministers Saturday until a full Cabinet is appointed.

+Lawmakers from the SLPP party held a meeting with the president on Saturday, after which the party's spokesperson Sagara Kariyawasam told media that the SLPP lawmakers would extend their support to Wickremesinghe, who belongs to the United National Party.

-Rajapaksa sought a unity government in early April but the largest opposition political party, the United People’s Force, or SJB, had immediately rejected the proposal.
+Rajapaksa sought a unity government in early April but the largest opposition political party, the United People’s Force, rejected the proposal.

 The Indian Ocean island nation is on the brink of bankruptcy and has suspended repayment of its foreign loans pending negotiations on a rescue package with the International Monetary Fund.